Domains

 Prerequisites: Two talents from Silk

 There's a threshold where speed stops being a choice and starts being a state.
-Past it, the energy has nowhere to go but back into you.
+Past it, the only place the energy can go is forward.

 Untouchable